 Credit risk for cash deposits is managed by holding all cash deposits with major Australian banks.

 (ii) Trade and other receivables

 Credit risk for trade receivables is managed by setting credit limits and completing credit checks for new customers.
 Outstanding receivables are regularly monitored for payment in accordance with credit terms.
-The aging analysis of trade and other receivables is provided in Note 9.

 (c) Liquidity risk